 Set up your laptop.
 Install every software tool your firm uses for audit before you need it under time pressure.
 This includes the audit methodology software, the document management system, the time tracking tool, and Excel (confirm your version supports the functions your firm’s templates use).
 Your firm’s VPN should be tested from home before January too.
 A VPN that doesn’t connect on your first remote working day costs you an entire morning of IT tickets and lost momentum.

 Organise your file structure.
-Create a local folder for each client you've been assigned.
+Create a local folder for each client you’ve been assigned.
 Inside each, create subfolders that mirror the working paper index your firm uses.
-When the senior sends you a section assignment, you should be able to save your working paper in the right location without thinking about it.
-This sounds trivial.
-But an associate who spends five minutes finding the right folder twelve times a day loses an hour before lunch.
+When the senior sends you a section assignment, you should be able to save your WP in the right location without thinking about it.
+This sounds trivial, but an associate who spends five minutes finding the right folder twelve times a day loses an hour before lunch.

 Prepare your personal logistics.
 Busy season means early starts and late finishes for weeks at a time.
-Commuters should know their transport options outside peak hours.
-Batch-prepare meals for the week on Sunday if you cook.
+Commuters should know their transport options outside peak hours, and anyone who cooks should batch-prepare meals on Sunday.
 Schedule exercise in your calendar as a non-negotiable block before work.
 The associates who maintain a routine outside of work perform better than those who let busy season consume every waking hour.
-This isn't motivational advice.
-It's a pattern visible on every team, every year.
+This isn’t motivational advice.
+It’s a pattern visible on every team, every year.

-Read the prior year files for your assigned clients.
-Your senior will brief you on the engagement, but walking into that briefing having already read the planning memo and the sections you'll be working on puts you ahead of every other associate on the team.
-Ask your senior for access to the prior year file in December.
+Read the PY files for your assigned clients.
+Your senior will brief you on the engagement, but walking into that briefing having already read the planning memo and the sections you’ll be working on puts you ahead of every other associate on the team.
+Ask your senior for access to the PY file in December.
 Most will give it to you willingly because it means fewer basic questions in January.

 Your first week on a client: what to do and what to ask

 Your first day on a new client site is disorienting.
-You don't know where the printer is, you don't know anyone in the client's finance team, and the working paper your senior has assigned you references account codes you've never seen.
+You don’t know where the printer is and you don’t know anyone in the client’s finance team.
+The WP your senior has assigned you references account codes you’ve never seen.

-Three things to do on day one.
-First, introduce yourself to the client's primary contact for your section (usually someone in the finance team).
+Four things to do on day one.
+First, introduce yourself to the client’s primary contact for your section (usually someone in the finance team).
 This person will answer 80% of your document requests.
 Knowing their name and preferred communication method saves you days of waiting for responses routed through the wrong person.
-Second, open the prior year working paper for your section and read it end to end.
-Don't start working until you understand what last year's associate did, why they did it, and what the review notes said.
-The review notes from prior year are your best guide to what the senior and manager expect.
-Third, confirm with your senior exactly what "done" looks like for your section.
+Second, open the PY WP for your section and read it end to end.
+Don’t start working until you understand what last year’s associate did and what the RNs said.
+The PY RNs are your best guide to what the senior and manager expect.
+Third, confirm with your senior exactly what “done” looks like for your section.
 Not the testing objective from the methodology.
-The physical deliverable: which tabs, which format, which cross-references, what sign-off.
+The physical deliverable (which tabs, which format, which cross-references, what sign-off).
+Fourth, locate the TB and confirm you can access the client’s system or data extracts you’ll need.
+Waiting until Tuesday to discover you don’t have access wastes a full day.

 Then ask two questions before you start any testing.
-What's the materiality for this engagement?
+What’s the materiality (mat) for this engagement?
 And what are the key audit risks?
-ISA 315.13 requires the engagement team to discuss the susceptibility of the financial statements to material misstatement.
+ISA 315.13 requires the engagement team to discuss the susceptibility of the FS to material misstatement.
 You should know the answer to both questions before you test a single transaction.
-If you don't, your judgment calls on what to investigate and what to pass will be uninformed.
+If you encounter going concern indicators during fieldwork, flag them immediately rather than waiting for the senior to notice.
+If you don’t, your judgment calls on what to investigate and what to pass will be uninformed.

 Working papers that pass review the first time

-The number one time sink for first-year associates is rework.
-You submit a working paper.
+The number one time sink for first-year staff members is rework.
+You submit a WP.
 The senior reviews it.
-Review notes come back.
+RNs come back.
 You address them.
 The senior re-reviews.
 More notes.
 By the third round, both of you are frustrated.

-The cause is almost always the same: the working paper doesn't tell a clear story.
+The cause is almost always the same.
+The WP doesn’t tell a clear story.
 A reviewer opening your file needs to see four things immediately.
 What population did you test?
 How did you select your sample?
 What did you find?
 What do you conclude?

+Practical tips that reduce RNs.
 Cross-reference every number.
-If your lead schedule shows a balance of €2,340,891, the reviewer needs to click on that cell and see a formula linking to the trial balance, not a typed number.
-If your sample size is 25 items, include the calculation or reference the sampling tool output that determined 25 was sufficient under ISA 530.A3.
+If your lead schedule shows a balance of €2,340,891, the reviewer needs to click on that cell and see a formula linking to the TB, not a typed number.
+If your sample size is 25 items, include the calculation or reference the MUS sampling tool output that determined 25 was sufficient under ISA 530 .A3.
+When the cast finally ties, write TGIF in a comment and move on.

 Write your conclusion before you start testing.
 This sounds counterintuitive.
-But if you write "Based on the testing performed, revenue recognised in the period is not materially misstated at the performance materiality level of €X" as a placeholder at the top of your working paper, it forces you to structure your testing to support that conclusion.
+But if you write “Based on the testing performed, revenue recognised in the period is not materially misstated at the PM level of €X” as a placeholder at the top of your WP, it forces you to structure your testing to support that conclusion.
+Every sample item and every analytical check then becomes evidence toward a stated endpoint rather than activity without direction.

 Label everything.
 Column headers, tab names, source references, and version dates.
-A tab called "Sheet3" with 400 rows of numbers and no headers is a review note before the senior reads a single cell.
+A tab called “Sheet3” with 400 rows of numbers and no headers is a RN before the senior reads a single cell.

 Managing your energy across 12 weeks